Why communities are the best fuel to drive customer-centered marketing

-- A group of people, who admires a brand and its products and services, can be defined as a brand community
+A group of people who admire a brand and its products and services can be defined as a brand community.

 Why brand communities?

-Edelman’s Brandshare study was conducted among 14,000 consumers in 14 countries in 2017 and the results show, that only 14 percent of participants believe that they are in an appreciative relationship with a brand, whereas 90 percent of respondents would wish for such a relationship.
+Edelman’s Brandshare study was conducted among 14,000 consumers in 14 countries in 2017.
+The results show that only 14 percent of participants believe that they are in an appreciative relationship with a brand, whereas 90 percent of respondents would wish for such a relationship.
 When people are affine to the brand, they are most likely to share this state of mind with new members and potential clients.
 They do not only feel valued, but they also get value from the company itself.
-And this makes loyal and active clients.
+And this generates loyal and active clients.

-So by having user-generated content and being ranked higher in main search engines, gives visibility and attracts other potential brand community members.
-If you have a question or a problem, first thing you do nowadays is asking Google.
+By having user-generated content and being ranked higher in main search engines gives visibility and attracts other potential brand community members.
+If you have a question or a problem, the first thing you do nowadays is to ask Google.
 The first 3-5 links on the first page are vital – this is where you will click to get your answer.
-So when your brand’s enthusiasts share their knowledge and experience about a product, it can help others to know, what they want to know, and it gives your brand a particular expert image, which goes along with higher ranking in the search engine.
+So when your brand’s enthusiasts share their knowledge and experience about a product, it can help others to know what they want to know, and it gives your brand a particular expert image which goes along with higher ranking in the search engine.

 According to Vivaki – Social Minds 2014, 35% of internet users have already read product recommendations and 21% have bought something because of positive reviews.
-Even if it is not applicable to all products, these values are revealing what marketing should actively focus on – driving sales.
+Even if it is not applicable to all products, these values reveal what marketing should actively focus on – driving sales.

-Just think of all the great opportunities, your company can get through a loyal and active brand community.
-It is basically free PR work coming from people, who love and believe in your brand.
-And these people are most likely the ones, who will be ready to try out new products or participate in some marketing initiatives or events.
-Having a user-driven forum also helps to answer many questions and solve problems, others may encounter.
+Just think of all the great opportunities your company could get through a loyal and active brand community.
+It is basically free PR work coming from people who love and believe in your brand.
+And these people are most likely the ones who will be ready to try out new products or participate in some marketing initiatives or events.
+Having a user-driven forum also helps to answer many questions and solve problems others may encounter.
 It can help your brand to gather important feedback to improve the offer and get new ideas for new products.

-Also customers answer questions of other customers – a customer service team in this case only handles the real deal questions or problems.
+Also, customers answer the questions of other customers – so a customer service team in this case only handles the real deal questions or problems.
 All this of course helps tremendously to drive sales.